meyerjac/Party-time-code-review/README.md

 ## BDD Specs
  * Test the application creates a new Event with  new event call.
- * test method for price of wedding party vs other parties.
+ * test method for identifying wedding party vs other parties.
+ * test method for people.
  * test method for price of food catered.
  * test method for open bar vs byob.
  * test location method.